-- RII's request for Senate representation was sent to the Academic Personnel Policy Committee (APPC) for discussion. - Chair Milbauer shared that APPC supported RII's request for a Senate seat. - Dysart moved [Motion 2022/23-44] that RII receive a Senate seat and there be a special election commencing before March 1, to fill the seat for a one-year term.
+- RII's request for Senate representation was sent to the Academic Personnel Policy Committee (APPC) for discussion. - Chair Milbauer stated that APPC supported RII's request for a Senate seat. - Secretary Dysart moved [Motion 2022/23-44] that RII receive a Senate seat and there be a special election commencing before March 1, to fill the seat for a one-year term.
 Motion was seconded.
-Motion was approved with forty-three in favor, two opposed, and two abstentions. - Senator Ziurys questioned the difference in distinction for Common College seats and RII seats.
-Senator Dysart clarified the voting codes will be distinguished by college, similar to all others.
+Motion was approved with forty-three in favor, two opposed, and two abstentions. - Senator Ziurys asked what the difference in distinction for Common College seats and RII seats is.
+Secretary Dysart stated the voting codes will be distinguished by college, similar to all others.